 Voiding dysfunction program: Our STEP Program (Step Up to Elimination Problems) is Oregon’s only clinic dedicated to children’s voiding issues.

-Fetal Therapy Program: Many urologic conditions can be diagnosed before birth.
-We work with Doernbecher’s Fetal Therapy Program for all urologic conditions diagnosed in the womb.
+Fetal Care Program: Many urologic conditions can be diagnosed before birth.
+We work with Doernbecher’s Fetal Care Program for all urologic conditions diagnosed in the womb.
 Your baby’s urologist will meet with you before birth.
 We’ll help you prepare for testing and treatment that might be needed after your baby is born.

 Additional clinics: Specialists from a range of fields come together in our clinics for: